-Australians are dissatisfied with the cost and reliability of electricity
+Australians are deeply concerned about the future cost and reliability of electricity.

 According to Energy Consumers Australia’s (ECA) third national survey of energy markets, Australians are deeply concerned about the future cost and reliability of electricity.

 The Energy Consumer Sentiment Survey of 2019 households and 280 small businesses, conducted between 30 March 2017 and 6 April 2017, asked participants about how they manage their energy usage and costs.

 On consumer satisfaction, respondents rated electricity last – lower than banks, insurance, internet and all other utilities.
 Overall, the study revealed that households lack confidence that the market is working in their interest.